geode-sdk/mods/mods-v2/shineua.geometrize2gd/about.md

 ### [Tutorial to use this mod](https://github.com/ShineUA/geometrize2gd-mod-geode/blob/main/README.md)

-## Changelog v1.1.2
+## Changelog v1.1.3

-- Fixed "Objects: " string.
+- Migrated to JSON Library by nlohmann.
+It may fix some issues.